 This brand story is woven with tales of success and personal growth.
 One that sticks out in Stacy’s mind, and still brings her to tears when retelling, is the tale of two sisters that she coached as Gazelles who had graduated to become Sole Sisters Ambassadors.
 She remembers a day when they were attending one of the social events leading up to the event.
 The two were brimming with excitement as they had finally convinced their mother to join them.
 Their mother, whom had previously felt that attending a race event was out of her realm of ability, was inspired by seeing others participating and seeing this and the excitement and confidence that her daughters had gained gave her the courage to participate herself.
 These type of full circle experiences happen every year at the Sole Sisters events and it is powerful.

 The event continues to grow, year over year.
 This growth is largely attributed to word of mouth exposure, a true indicator of the level of establishment and strength the brand holds.
 Additionally, successful social campaigns like #betheinspiration, #runHER and #TutuPower have shown success by disarming the common fears associated with participating in a race of this nature and making it an experience that is available for every woman.

 As the success of the Sole Sisters brand grows, so does the amount of time and effort to continuously offer an empowering and rewarding experience for its participants.
 Stacy doesn’t mind though.
-As we wrap up our chat, she casually throws out “If there is something that you can love, it’s ok to work all the time.
+While we wrap up our chat, she casually throws out “If there is something that you can love, it’s ok to work all the time.
 You have to have authentic passion to be successful.”

 Girl, is she right.